Narine Abgaryan: Literary life

-Abgaryan became a blogger in Life Journal.
+Abgaryan became a blogger on LiveJournal.
 The stories about a little girl called Manuynya fascinated writer Lara Gall, and she introduced the author to the editor of Astrel-SPb Publishing house.
 The autobiographical novel Manyunya received The Manuscript of the Year Russian national literary award.
 Later, the author went on writing a trilogy about the girl called Manyunya.
 In 2012, Simeon Andreich, Manuscript in Scrawls– was published, illustrated by Victoria Kirdiy.
 In 2014, Chocolate Granddad was published, co-authored with Valentin Postnikov.
 It is the only book that she calls a children's book.
-In August 2015, Abgaryan was called one of two laureates of the Alexander Grin Literature Award "for her outstanding contribution to the national literature development".
+In August 2015, Abgaryan was named one of two laureates of the Alexander Grin Literature Award "for her outstanding contribution to the national literature development".

 In March 2020, her novel Three Apples Fell from the Sky was translated into English by Lisa C. Hayden and published by Oneworld Publications.

+In 2025, her novel To Go On Living was translated into English by Margarit Ordukhanyan and Laza Torlone and published by Plough Publishing.

 Manyunya was staged by SamArt Youth Theatre, Russia.
+In 2021, filming for a TV adaptation of Manyunya began, and in 2023, work began on an animated adaptation of Manyunya by Sarik Andreasyan.